 All your breast tissue and lymph nodes removed will be examined under a microscope.
+Your surgeon will know the results 1 to 2 weeks later.
+If you only had a sentinel node biopsy and the lymph nodes contain cancer cells, you may need to have an axillary treatment (an axillary clearance or radiotherapy).

-Your surgeon will know the results one to two weeks later.
-For about 9 in 10 women, other treatment given after surgery will be of benefit.
+For about 9 in 10 women, other treatment given after surgery will be beneficial.
 Your surgeon and oncologist (doctor who specialises in treating cancer with medication and radiotherapy) may recommend that you have radiotherapy, chemotherapy, hormone therapy or biological therapy.